18F/foia-recommendations/Platforms.md

 FOIAonline allows you to [search](https://foiaonline.regulations.gov/foia/action/public/search) FOIA requests that have been made through its system.
 It's not clear whether one can browse without knowing a search term in advance.

 Requests that result in the release of records can make those records publicly available, as on this [FOIA request to the EPA](https://foiaonline.regulations.gov/foia/action/public/view/request?objectId=090004d28016293b).
 A "partial grant/partial denial", there are 126 documents attached to the request, mainly PDFs.
 There appears to be no requestor/agency discussion visible to the public, beyond the original request, nor any explanation for the partial grant/denial.

+## FOIAXpress Public Access Link

+_Updated: 2017-05-03_

+[FOIAXpress PAL](http://ains.com/pal-web-portal/) is an **official**, **closed source**, add-on to FOIAXpress providing a public web portal to submit and track FOIA requests.
+[US Department of Agriculture](https://efoia-pal.usda.gov/App/Home.aspx) is one agency using FOIAXpress PAL.

+On its own, FOIAXpress is a commercial off-the-shelf web-based application for processing FOIA and Privacy Act requests.
+FOIAXpress can be used by federal agencies and offices as well as state and local governments.
+Not all FOIAXpress users have the PAL add-on.

 ## Froide